sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="syncView.js">syncView.js</a>

 ### Description
-This script synchronizes the scale ratio and position that current work area for all documents.
+This script synchronizes the scale ratio and the position of the current work area for all documents.

 ![Sync View](images/syncView.png)